Helleborus foetidus L.

 Bloom Time: Spring

-Helleborus foetidus is an evergreen perennial with a thick, succulent stem and glossy leaves.
+Helleborus foetidus is an evergreen perennial with a thick fleshy stem and glossy leaves.
 It grows up to 32 inches (80 cm) tall.
-The drooping, cup-shaped flowers appear in spring and are yellowish-green, often with a purple edge to the five petal-like sepals on strongly upright stems.
+The drooping cup-shaped flowers appear in spring and are yellowish-green, often with a purple edge to the five petal-like sepals on strongly upright stems.
 The flowers contain numerous stamens as well as up to 10 nectaries.
 Each flower produces up to 5 (usually 3) wrinkled follicles.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).